Quick Facts About Mountain Pine Beetles in Colorado

 Mountain pine beetles develop in pines, particularly ponderosa, lodgepole, Scots (Scotch), and limber pine.
 Bristlecone and pinyon pine are less commonly attached.

 During early stages of an outbreak, attacks are limited largely to trees in poor health, such those under stress from injury, poor site conditions, fire damage, overcrowding, root disease, or old age.
 However, as beetle populations increase, mountain pine beetle attacks may involve most trees in the outbreak area.

 A related insect, the Douglas-fir beetle (Dendroctonus pseudotsugae), occasionally damages Douglas-fir.

 Most often, outbreaks are associated with previous injury by western spruce budworm.
 The spruce beetle (Dendroctonus rufipennis) is a pest of Engelmann and blue spruce in Colorado.
 Injured pines also can be attacked by the red turpentine beetle (Dendroctonus valens).

 Mountain pine beetles, and other bark beetles in the genus Dendroctonus, can be separated from other bark beetles by the shape of the hind wing cover.
 In side view, it is gradually curved.
 The wing cover of Ips or engraver beetles, another common group of bark beetles attacking conifers, is sharply spined.
 In Scolytus beetles, such as the shothole borers and European elm bark beetle, the area under the wing cover (abdomen) is indented.

-To help you identify these destructive pests (and to see how we do it when we're called to evaluate pines on your property), check out this brief video of Ryan Reed removing the bark and pointing out beetle galleries.
+If you'd rather try to identify these destructive pests yourself (and to see how we do it when we're called to evaluate pines on your property), check out the brief video below.
+In it, Ryan Reed (owner of LAM Tree Service) shows you how to remove the bark and points out the beetle galleries beneath.